DSAutomations/dockerhass-docs/DockerHASS-docs.md

 docker-compose up -d
 ```

-You should now you should be able to connect to your instance using the standard SMB convention:
+You should now you should be able to connect to your instance using the username `smbuser` and whatever you changed `badpass` to moments ago.
+We named the share `docker-config`, so connect to that using the standard SMB convention:

 `\\hostname\docker-config` or `smb://hostname/docker-config/`

 You should see now the list of directories that we created in the last section.
-Now would be a good time to copy any existing c
+Now would be a good time to copy your Home Assistant config into the `homeassistant` directory

 #